sitevalidator/site_validator/README.md

 You can pass site_validator an XML sitemap or the URL of a website; it will scrape it in search of URLs to validate.

-##Timeouts
+##Max pages

-By default, site_validator will set a 20 seconds timeout for each individual request.
-If you want to set a different timeout, pass it as a third parameter like this:
+By default, site_validator will validate up to 100 pages per sitemap.
+If you want to set a different value, pass it as a third parameter like this:

     site_validator http://validationhell.com report.html 60